ElementAstro/atom-docs/src/content/docs/en/function/proxy_params.md

 ---
-title: FunctionParams Class Documentation
+title: FunctionParams
-description: Detailed documentation for the FunctionParams class in the proxy_params.hpp file, including constructors, member functions, and usage examples for encapsulating function parameters using std::any in C++.
+description: Detailed for the FunctionParams class in the proxy_params.hpp file, including constructors, member functions, and usage examples for encapsulating function parameters using std::any in C++.
 ---

-# FunctionParams Class Documentation

-The `FunctionParams` class is designed to encapsulate function parameters using `std::any`.
-This class provides a flexible way to store and manage parameters of various types.

 ## Table of Contents